Cape Verde Travel Guide

 Safety and health

-The author: Claire Ensor holds a degree in Physics, and an MBA from Cranfield Business School and a diploma in Accounting and finance.
+The author: Claire Ensor holds a degree in Physics, an MBA from Cranfield School of Management and a diploma in accounting and finance.
 She speaks French, German, Spanish and Portuguese.
 She enjoys sailing, windsurfing, tennis, swimming, and exploring new places, preferably by boat.
 In previous jobs she was described as a travel agent's nightmare as she managed to "bend" her airline tickets to get free trips to places like London, Vienna, the Bahamas and Bermuda.

 The free guide to the Cape Verde Islands will enable you to make more of your stay and save money too!
 We provide this to all clients who travel with us.